Graeme Dell: Career

-Recent searches at Companies House show Dell as a non-executive director of several businesses, including @Futsal Limited, a new start up company making a multimillion-pound investment into futsal facilities and educational programmes within the UK.
+Recent searches at Companies House show Dell as a non-executive director of several businesses, including @Futsal Limited, a new start up company making a multimillion-pound investment into futsal facilities and educational programmes within the UK. @futsal was funded through private equity and private investment but was closed down by its owners when the English Football League Foundation Trust (EFLFT) opted to conduct its educational programmes in-house and obtain direct educational funding thus making that business model somewhat redundant.